Get started

 1. Beginning inventory.
 It is the cost of all goods a company has at the beginning of the calculation period.
 These are both goods held for sale or in the process of production.

 2. Purchases during the period (P).
-This figure represents the cost the business will spend on buying raw materials and producing goods during the period.
+This figure represents the cost the business will spend on buying raw materials and producing goods during the period, including any additional inventory acquired.

 3. Ending inventory.
-It is the cost of products and inventory that weren’t sold or used during the period.
+It is the cost of products and inventory that weren’t sold or used during the period, also referred to as the ending inventory balance.

 Here’s a simple example with figures for one month: